Artwork by Jane Kelly. © Used by permission

 Skip to:

-Before you start packing your bags, pause and take a deep breath.
+Before you start packing your bags, step back and take a beat.
 Remember that it is not the only job out there.
-You can turn this negative experience into a learning opportunity.
+Plus, you can turn this negative experience into a learning opportunity.
 Here’s how:

 It’s ok to be disappointed and hurt, even angry.
-But allow yourself to calm down.
-Try to assess the situation when you are thinking clearer.
+Allow yourself to have all these feelings and then gradually calm down.
+Assess the situation when you’re thinking clearer.

 Think back: Was there a specific skill or job experience that they were looking for that you don’t have?
 Was there a question that you did not understand and did not answer well?
 Was there anything that you could have done or said better?
 Note them down.
 Evaluating your performance honestly will help you improve.
 It will make you a stronger candidate when the next opportunity comes.